|Secretary & Fixtures Secretary:||George Lush

 Covid again cut short the 2020/21 campaign; however, it was a record year for the club as they entered the FA Cup for the first time in their history and making it into the Second Round (Proper) of the FA Vase.

 The 2021/22 campaign was a successful one; becoming SCEFL First Division Champions.
-And also getting to the last 16 of the FA Vase, where we knocked out on penalties.
+And also getting to the last 16 of the FA Vase, where we were knocked out on penalties.

 |Per Match||Total||Per Match||Total||Per Match||Total|